 Whether you work in a marketing-related position or just want to learn more about it, it’s essential to take a moment and learn more about referrals.
 Here’s more information about commonly utilized referral marketing terms.

-Referee – A referee is a person who receives a referral from a referrer (see above).
+Referral: A referral is a person who receives a recommendation from a referrer (see above).
 If everything goes right, the referee eventually becomes a new customer.

 Hopefully, we’ve simplified lots of marketing jargon for you, and you’ve learned quite a bit.
 If you’re looking for more information about marketing, visit our Types of Marketing Strategies Hub.